Configuring HSRP

 Interface IPv6 address

-You can configure an HSRP subnet virtual IP (VIP) address in a different subnet than that of the interface IP address.
+An HSRP subnet virtual IP (VIP) is a virtual IP address that can be configured in a different subnet than the interface IP address.

 You can configure HSRP subnet VIPs for Cisco Nexus 9508 platform switches with the 9636C-R, 9636C-RX, and 9636Q-R line cards.

-Routers that are configured with HSRP exchange the following types of multicast messages:
+Routers configured with HSRP exchange the following types of multicast messages:

 Note